diasgsputra/loyalty-management/README.md

 The host for local service is http://localhost:9002 The host for local swagger is http://localhost:9002/api-docs

-In case the local database cannot be created, please use the deployed database:
+In case the local database cannot be created, please use the deployed database->

 dialect: 'postgres',
 host: 'rosie.db.elephantsql.com',
 port: 5432,